-The fourth call of Bioeconomy International is divided into 3 modules:
+The fifth call of Bioeconomy International is divided into 3 modules:

 The German project coordinators (of all three modules) have to first register to the submission tool and have to invite their international partner(s) of the consortium in the “PARTNERS” section for registration.After activation of the partner’s account by the coordinator, the partners abroad need to fill-in the required basic information.

 Upon registration, the coordinator is enabled to navigate through the sections of the submission tool and provide all required information in the respective sections.
 This includes basic information (e.g. name, institute, email address, record of selected publications), CV details as well as project-specific information (e.g. project title, acronym, keywords, project summary, work plan etc).

 After completion, the entered information can be validated by pressing the “VALIDATION” button.
 Missing information will be highlighted.
 Furthermore, there is the possibility to generate a “FACTSHEET” of the proposal that can be opened and saved as a PDF file.

 The submission can be finalized by pressing the „SUBMISSION“-button.